 Visweswara Rao and Sita Koppaka Associate Professor

 Office: S-306b Callaway Center

 Harshita Mruthinti Kamath earned her B.A. from Emory University, Masters in Theological Studies from Harvard Divinity School, and Ph.D. from Emory University.
-Her research focuses on the textual and performance traditions of the South Indian language of Telugu in conversation with theoretical discourses on gender and sexuality in South Asia.
+Her research focuses on textual and performance traditions of the South Indian language of Telugu.

-Dr. Kamath's monograph, Impersonations: The Artifice of Brahmin Masculinity in Kuchipudi Dance (University of California Press, 2019), centers on an insular community of Smarta brahmin male dancers from the Kuchipudi village in Telugu-speaking South India who are required to don stri-vesam (woman's guise) and impersonate female characters from Hindu religious narratives.
+Dr. Kamath's monograph, Impersonations: The Artifice of Brahmin Masculinity in Kuchipudi Dance (University of California Press, 2019), analyzes gender impersonation in the South Indian dance form of Kuchipudi.
 Shifting across village, urban and transnational spaces, the book shows how normative ideals of gender and caste are maintained and interrogated through the embodied practice of impersonation by Kuchipudi brahmin men.
-The book is available through Luminos, University of California Press's Open Access publishing program:
+The book is available through Luminos, University of California Press's Open Access publishing program.

-Dr. Kamath has also completed the first English-language translation of the sixteenth-century classical Telugu text Parijatapaharanamu in consultation with Telugu scholar Velcheru Narayana Rao, retired professor of the Department of Middle Eastern and South Asian Studies at Emory who was the first to hold the endowed Koppaka Professorship in 2015.
+Dr. Kamath completed the first English-language translation of the sixteenth-century classical Telugu text Parijatapaharanamu in consultation with Telugu scholar Velcheru Narayana Rao, retired professor of the Department of Middle Eastern and South Asian Studies at Emory University who was the first to hold the endowed Koppaka Professorship in 2015.
 The translation, titled Theft of a Tree, will be published in January 2022 as part of the Murty Classical Library of India, Harvard University Press.